Problem Animal Elephant Hunting – Marromeu, Mozambique, circa 1936

 Eventually, mentally and physically exhausted, he sought out his bed and then spent a restless night tossing and turning.
 His mind still in turmoil.
 Now and again as his adrenalin charged mind drifted between sleep and wakefulness, he heard the sound of distant drums and other noises emanating from the African bush.

-Above: A photo of some of the bull elephants shot by Harry Flederman during his first and only encounter with them.
+Above: A photo showing two of the bull elephants shot by Harry Flederman during his first and only encounter with them.

 Much to his consternation, next morning when striking camp, Flederman discovered that his camera was missing.
 His diary observes that the state of his mind can better be imagined than described, after he’d instructed the entire camp to search every nook and cranny.
 He also delegated his trackers and twelve others to follow their spoor of the previous day and carefully search for the missing camera, while he and the rest of the safari moved off at a fast pace, to where he’d killed the elephant.
 When they arrived at the elephant carcasses, they found hyena, jackals and vultures had already been at work.